Georges Le Marinel: Third Congo tour (1893–1895)

 In November 1893 Le Marinel, now a state inspector, resumed command of Haut-Ubanghi-Mbomou.

 On 6 July 1893 Théodore Nilis returned to the Congo as 1st class captain commander of the Force Publique.

 He was attached to the Ubangi-Mbomou expedition under Le Marinel.

 He reached Yakoma on 5 November 1893.

 In mid-December he was assigned to lead a reconnaissance expedition to Dār Fertit, with lieutenants Charles de la Kethulle, Gérard and Gonze as his deputies.

 The expedition left Bangassou for Rafaï on 28 December 1893, with the goal of reaching Hofrah-el-Nahas on the Bahr-el-Fertit.

 It reached Katuaka, home of chief Acmed Curcia.

 The post later known as Fort de l'Adda was founded there, with Gérard as commander assisted by Henrion.

 The column was stopped by floods and did not go further.

 It returned via Kuria, which it reached on 1 April 1894, and on 24 April 1894 arrived at Dabago, where Hanolet was waiting.

 In May Nilis and de la Kethulle returned to Rafaï.

 Hanolet's expedition had left for the north in February 1894.

 Hanolet travelled up the valley of the Bali (Mbali) river and the upper Kotto River, following the road of the Arab caravans.

 His expedition reached Dabago at on the Ndji River.

 Hanolet joined the advance party at Mbele on 16 June 1894.

 The intent had been to continue to Dar al-Kuti, and try to annex it to the Congo Free State, but the expedition was exhausted.

 The Belgians returned to Dabago on 1 November 1894, and were accompanied by a band of traders from Tripoli who were going to Bangassou.

 The Belgian expeditions caused a dispute with the French that led to an agreement that the Bomu would be the northern border of the Congo Free State in this region.

 On 18 August 1894 France and Belgium signed a convention that established the Mbomou as the border between their colonies, so the country explored by Hanolet was now part of the French territory.

 In November 1894 the Belgians on the Upper Ubangi heard of the 14 August 1894.

 Later career (1895–1914)

 Le Marinel went back to Europe on leave in 1895, and was assigned to the Ministry of Colonies in Brussels.

-During World War I (1914-1918) he rejoined the army.
+During World War I (1914–1918) he rejoined the army.

 He became a captain-commandant of the engineers, and inspector of state in the Congo Free State and a director in the Belgian colonial ministry.

-Le Marinel died in Edinburgh, Scotland on 20 November 1914.
+Le Marinel died in Edinburgh, Scotland on 20 November 1914, aged 54.